-How quickly does the medication work?
+How quickly will the medication work?

-Some patients symptoms may begin to improve within several days.
+Some mental healthcare users' symptoms may begin to improve within several days.
 Others may take up to several weeks to see maximum effects from the medication.
-Some doctors will prescribe an additional medication temporarily.
+Some doctors will prescribe an additional medication temporarily, to ease the process of adjusting to your medication.